JFLXCLOUD/NeXroll/README.md

   - Flexible schedules with date/time ranges and recurrence
   - Optional fallback category when no schedule is active
   - Real‑time scheduler status
-- UI enhancements (v1.1.1)
-  - Sticky top navigation bar for persistent access to Dashboard, Schedules, Categories, Settings, and Connect
-  - Pagination for Prerolls: default 20 per page, adjustable up to 50
-  - Multi-select with bulk primary category update/move
-  - Inline category creation directly from Upload and Edit Preroll
-  - Storage usage card on the Dashboard showing total preroll storage used
-  - Long preroll title handling so Edit/Delete buttons remain visible in Grid and List views

 - Media Server integration
   - Connect to Plex or Jellyfin servers
   - Connect via URL/token or Stable Token (persistent)